-While looking into the best way to insulate our drafty windows this winter (apart from replacing them), we put together this mini-guide of solutions we found so far, including the pros and cons of everything from layered curtains to shrink-wrap film.
+While looking into the best way to insulate our drafty windows this winter (apart from replacing them), I put together this mini-guide of solutions we found so far, including the pros and cons of everything from layered curtains to shrink-wrap film.

 1. Rubber Weather Sealing: You can buy strips of self-stick rubber weather sealing at a hardware store or online.
 Cut long strips down to fit your window dimensions, then peel and stick to the frame to close any gaps and keep out drafts.